creagia/laravel-sign-pad/README.md

 {
     use RequiresSignature;

-    public function getSignaturePdfTemplate(): string
+    public function getSignaturePdfTemplate(): SignatureTemplate
     {
-        return 'pdf/my-pdf-blade-template';
+        return new SignatureTemplate(
+            signaturePage: 1,
+            signatureX: 20,
+            signatureY: 25,
+            outputPdfPrefix: 'document', // optional
+            // pdfTemplatePath: storage_path('pdf/template.pdf'), // Uncomment for PDF template
+            // bladeTemplateView: 'pdf/my-pdf-blade-template', // Uncomment for Blade template
+        );
     }

-    public function getSignaturePdfPrefix(): string
-    {
-        return 'my-signed-pdf';
 }
-}

 ?>
 ```

-Take in account that an object `$model` will be automatically injected into the PDF template, so you will be able to access all the needed properties of the model.
+A `$model` object will be automatically injected into the Blade template, so you will be able to access all the needed properties of the model.

 *******